jadijadi/presentations/20241017-bandar-ubuntuparty.md

 ---

 ## AI Integration in Open-Source Projects
-AI technologies, like GitHub Copilot, are increasingly being used in open-source projects, automating code suggestions and improving development productivity.
+AI technologies, like GitHub Copilot, are increasingly being used in open-source projects, automating code suggestions and development.
 Many tools are integrating AI and there are lots of criticisms.

+---

+## And.. the years of GNU/Linux is here
+More people are using GNU/Linux on their phones, computers, and for gaming.
+We can see this in the growing number of Linux-based phone systems, more people using Linux on their home computers, and more games that work on Linux.

 ---

 ## Questions